 “Other View Images”

 Amazon allows much more freedom and flexibility with the “other view images” than with the main image.
 You are able to include graphics, text, backgrounds, environments, props, and other items.
-You can also use Infographics to show key features of your products, or to show a money back guarantee (100% satisfaction guarantee).
+You can also use Infographics to show key features of your products or to show money-back guarantee (100% satisfaction guarantee).

 Keep in mind that these images should also be of professional quality.